| ARCHITECTURAL BARRIERS COMPLIANCE BOARD36 CFR Chapter XI[Docket No. 98-4]Response to Petition for Rulemaking on Church

 received

+from church denominations.
 A Board review of church acoustics also identified

 several key issues.
 A two thirds